Cloudzero/cloudzero-uca-tools/README.md

                             usage instructions
       --help                Show this message and exit.

-#### Configuration
-The following is an optional configuration file for transmitting data to the CloudZero API (if you don't want to specify the API on the command line, otherwise no configuration file is required for `transmit`).
-If you wish to use either `translate` or `generate` however additional configuration settings are necessary.

-    {
-      "version": "0.2.1",
-      "settings": {
-        "api_key": "<YOUR API KEY HERE>"            # Also can be provided at runtime via the CLI.
-Get an API key at https://app.cloudzero.com/organization/api-keys
-      }
-    }
+### input data
+Your input data can be either a text or gzip file, consisting of one JSON record per line.

+For example:

+     {'timestamp': '2021-03-22 00:00:00+00:00', 'granularity': 'DAILY', 'cost-context': 'Cost-Per-Fake-Customer', 'id': 'StateEx', 'target': {}, 'telemetry-stream': 'test-data', 'value': '40.0000'}
+     {'timestamp': '2021-04-01 00:00:00+00:00', 'granularity': 'DAILY', 'cost-context': 'Cost-Per-Fake-Customer', 'id': 'Hooli', 'target': {}, 'telemetry-stream': 'test-data', 'value': '23.0000'}

-### Using JQ Transforms
+#### Using an optional JQ transform
-CloudZero UCA tools can use JQ scripts to transform the source data on the fly before transmission.
-This is helpful when you have minor or even major changes you want to make to the data quickly and it would be more complicated or impossible to alter the input data (for example an existing system is producing UCA data in an older format).
+You can optionally provide a JQ script to transform the source data on the fly before transmission.
+This is helpful when you have minor or even major changes you want to make to the data quickly, and it would be more complicated or impossible to alter the input data (for example an existing system is producing UCA data in an older format).

-#### Example JQ Script
+##### Example JQ Script
 The following script requires the `id` field to be present (records missing this field will be skipped), followed by setting the target field using a metadata and cost-context field, followed by setting the cost-context to a constant value and then deleting the metadata and uca fields